yyimingucl/TensorVar/data/README.md

 # Data

 This folder contains the data files for the Tensor-Var project.
-Download the data from the URL below to the corresponding folder
+Download the data from the URL below to the corresponding folder.

-## Contents

 |    |Data shape|URL|Size|Contents|
 |---------|---------|---------|---------|---------|